brodieG/fansi/DEVNOTES.md

 Do we really want a "starts with x" option?
 Probably not worth it?
 Is it sufficiently different and important relative to bleed?
 Under what circumstances would we really want it?

+Is this the desired outcome:

+    > strwrap_ctl("hello world\033[31m", 12)
+    [1] "hello world"

+Yes, if "isolate" is true, but if not we should emit the ending style.

 ## Overflow